 The M50i is the fastest and best-equipped model in the X7 lineup.
 It uses the same motor as the xDrive50i but gets 523 hp and 553 lb-ft out of it, all of which is once again sent via an eight-speed automatic transmission to all four wheels.
-In addition, it gets a unique body kit, 22-inch wheels, an Alcantara headliner, and a number of M Sport upgrades.??
+In addition, it gets a unique body kit, 22-inch wheels, an Alcantara headliner, and a number of M Sport upgrades.

-The X7 can be had with a Premium package for the relatively small sum of $2,800.
+The X7 can be had with a Premium package for the relatively small cost of $2,800.
 This adds gesture control, a head-up display, remote start, a 12-speaker Harman Kardon sound system, soft-close doors, and electric rear window shades to the base X7.
 If you want the full experience, the Executive package adds the same features plus a Sky Lounge LED panoramic roof, heated and cooled cupholders, and glass controls for $4,100.
 The Luxury Seating package is another nice touch, adding massaging front seats with ventilation and 20-way adjustment for $1,600.
 Night vision is also available for $2,300 and features pedestrian detection.
 Replacing the second-row bench with two captain's chairs is an $850 upgrade and naturally reduces total seating capacity to six.

 Despite how tempting the power and handling prowess of the M50i may be, this is a vehicle that should be as quiet and as comfortable as possible.
 The V8 options in the lineup are still very serene and exhibit tremendous ride quality, but they also feel a little bit like overkill.
 The base engine in the X7 is more than good enough and still makes the SUV quite rapid.
 If you intend to tow stuff, we'd recommend opting for the trailer hitch at $550, unlocking access to 7,500 lbs of towing ability.
 We'd also consider the Executive package as an option for its extra luxury and convenience.
 Finally, we'd add ventilated front seats and the obligatory full-leather package that this option comes with.

-Although this model has not yet been released, the Audi Q7 is shaping up to be a hugely attractive vehicle.
+Although this model has not yet been released in the US, the Audi Q7 is shaping up to be a hugely attractive competitor.
 Its base engine is a 2.0-liter four-pot TFSI motor, like in the 2019 model, producing 248 hp and 273 lb-ft of torque.
 It, too, gets adaptive LED headlights and LED taillights, along with an eight-speed automatic gearbox.
 Adaptive cruise control is joined by features like a 10.1-inch infotainment screen and a 360-degree camera.
 Despite all this tech, the base price is a much more palatable $54,800 before the $995 destination charge, making it a very attractive option.
-However, the luxury and power of the X7 go a long way to justifying its price premium, and although we'd have to drive the more-equally powered turbocharged version to have a definitive answer on which car is better, the Q7 is still likely to be outdone as a pure luxury SUV.
+However, the luxury and power of the X7 go a long way to justifying its price premium, and although we'd have to test drive the more-equally powered turbocharged version to have a definitive answer on which car is better, the Q7 is still likely to be outdone as a pure luxury SUV.